SkillsUnion/tamkeen-software/docs/1-frontend/react/styling-libraries.md

 From the image above we can see a new blue button has been added into the application, we didnt style this button, it was all React-Bootstrap.
 This is how you can utilise React-Bootstrap within a React application.
 Utilise more complex components using this styling library to save yourself time during development.

-Checkout more React-Bootstrap Components <a href="https://react-bootstrap.netlify.app/docs/components/accordion" target="_blank">here</a>.
+Check out more React-Bootstrap Components <a href="https://react-bootstrap.netlify.app/docs/components/accordion" target="_blank">here</a>(the sidebar contains all the available components).
 Use a combination of pre-styled and custom components to quickly develop applications that can be tailored to your need, just be aware of the props that you can pass.
 Constantly run your React application to see whether or not your application is being styled appropriately.
 And remember when styling with React-Bootstrap you just need to import the component's that you need at the top of the page, then you can use them like normal HTML tags in your JSX.

 ### React Bootstrap Grid System